MoPub Format Unification

 Bid Requests and Responses with DSPs

 Bid requests will now contain a format array containing a subset of acceptable widths and heights, when applicable, enabling DSPs to respond with a creative for any of the dimensions listed.
 Bid responses from participating DSPs will include the dimensions of the creative the DSP is proposing.

 MoPub encourages DSPs to adopt the new format array into their systems.
 Doing so increases the inventory available to DSPs and the number of impressions their creatives can fill.
 We are working with our demand partners as an increasing number of them integrate this new format.

 Take advantage of our new unified formats

 If you are using an earlier version of the MoPub SDK than 5.8, upgrade your MoPub SDK to version 5.8.

-To take advantage of format unification for banner ads, pass banner sizes in your API calls to the MoPub SDK:
+For banner ads, pass banner sizes in your API calls to the MoPub SDK: